gameontext/sample-room-nodejs/README.md

 5. Under the **Room** tab set the **Name**, **Full Name** and **Description**.
 6. Under Connection, set the web socket url that your room will be avilable on.
 If you don't yet know this you can leave this blank and update it later.

-## Deployign as a Cloud Foundry app
+## Deploying as a Cloud Foundry app

 ### Getting the source code